puavo-org/puavo-web/rest/doc/SSO_APP_DEVS.md

 ## Organisation presetting

-If the remote application knows in advance from which organisation the user is coming from it can make the login bit easier specifying an additional query string key `organisation` to the redirect URL:
+If the remote application knows in advance from which organisation the user is coming from it can make the login bit easier by specifying an additional query string key `organisation` to the redirect URL:

     https://api.opinsys.net/v3/sso?organisation=kehitys.opinsys.fi&return_to=http%3A%2F%2Fexample.com